Brain health and pollution: Effects across the lifespan

-Developmental disorders
+Prenatal effects

+Research has consistently shown that exposure to pollutants can affect fertility, fetal development, health of offspring in later life, and the genetics of future generations.
+Potential mechanisms of action by toxic environmental chemicals include oxidative stress, inflammation, changes in placental function, endocrine disruption and genetic alterations.

+Components of air pollution such as polycyclic aromatic hydrocarbons (PAHs) can negatively affect fetal brain development, with impacts on cognition and behavior.

 Autism

 Heavy metal exposure, when combined with certain genetic predispositions, can place individuals at increased risk for developing autism.
 Many examples of CNS pathophysiology, such as oxidative stress, neuroinflammation, and mitochondrial dysfunction, could be by-products of environmental stressors such as pollution, as found in a 2010 study.

 Early-life exposure to air pollution may be a risk factor for autism.
 Children of mothers living near a freeway, and traffic-related pollution, during the third trimester of pregnancy were twice as likely to develop ASD.
 A distance of 1,014 feet, or a little less than 3.5 football fields, was considered near a freeway.
 Children with a mutation in a gene called MET, combined with high levels of exposure to air pollution, may have increased risk.

 Prenatal and early childhood exposure to heavy metals, like mercury, lead, or arsenic; altered levels of essential metals like zinc or manganese; pesticides; and other contaminants cause concern.
 A study of twins used baby teeth to determine and compare levels of lead, manganese, and zinc in children with autism to their twin without the condition.
 Autistic children were low on manganese and zinc, metals essential to life, but had higher levels of lead, a harmful metal during specific developmental time periods studied.
 Altered zinc-copper cycles, which regulate metal metabolism in the body, are disrupted in ASD cases.

 Maternal exposure to insecticides during early pregnancy was associated with higher risk of autism in their children.
 Contaminants such as Bisphenol A, phthalates, flame retardants, and polychlorinated biphenyls are also being studied.